 Source: GlobalData Patent Analytics

-Toyota Motor is one of the leading patent filers in battery overdischarge protection with around 361 patents filed.
+Toyota is one of the leading patent filers in battery overdischarge protection with around 361 patents filed.
 The Li-S battery is the main post-Li-ion battery technology developed by Toyota.
 Li-S batteries have the advantage of reaching high specific energy density, using light, abundant and cheap materials and having a higher tolerance to overdischarge.
 Some other key patent filers in the innovation area include Hitachi, Panasonic, LG, and Nissan.

 To further understand the key themes and technologies disrupting the automotive industry, access GlobalData’s latest thematic research report on Automotive.